Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Results and Discussion

 We used the model to infer forces on particles from 5 experiments (movies S1-S5) carried out under different conditions: number of particles, gas pressure, and plasma conditions.
+At least $\sim 9$ particles were necessary to produce a highly dynamic system; smaller systems with less particles tended to form rotating crystalline structures (Movies S6-S7).
+We performed 10-fold cross-validation on each experiment. { That is, the data, ordered by time, was split into 10 equal parts.
+We created 10 independent models where the $k$-th model ($k$ = 1,2,\dots,10) used the $k$-th part as the validation set while the other 9 parts were used for training.
+The model's performance was evaluated by computing the $R^2$ score on the validation set.
+The errors presented in our results represent the standard deviation of the prediction from all 10 models.
+Further details can be found in the {\bf SI}.}

-For each experiment, ten-fold cross-validation was used to compute a validation $R^2$ score, which was always larger than 0.99 (Table \ref{r2}).
-For visual reference of the model performance, we show data for the $x$ and $y$ acceleration on two different particles and the corresponding model prediction in Fig.~2A-B. This remarkable agreement is representative of all 49.4 s of data captured in the experiment.
+For each experiment, the average $R^2$ of the 10 models was always larger than 0.99 (Table \ref{r2}).
+For visual reference of the model performance, we show data for the $x$ and $y$ acceleration on two different particles and the corresponding model prediction in Fig.~\hyperref[p2]{2\textit{A-B}}.
+This remarkable agreement is representative of all 49.4 s of data captured in the experiment.
 We note that a high $R^2$ only indicates that the model fits the {\em sum} of the three reduced force components in Eq.~\ref{model}, and does not necessarily indicate that {\em each} component is fit correctly.
 Thus, we ensured that the set of input parameters for each component was parsimonious and contained minimal overlap, i.e., $x_i$ and $y_i$ appear directly as inputs to $\vec{g}_{\text{env}}$, but only appear in the particle separation $\rho_{ij}$ for $g_{\text{int}}$.
 Furthermore, as we will show, the accuracy of each component is validated by inferring particle-level properties in two independent ways.